Sexual Battery Crimes

 Information on the crime of sexual battery and sexual battery by restraint, is found at California penal code sections 243.4 & 243.4(e)(1).
-The following is short summary of the law, penalty, and common defenses to sexual battery crimes.
+The following is a short summary of the law, penalty, and common defenses to sexual battery crimes.

 Sexual Battery Crimes

 Sexual Battery Defined: Sexual battery means to touch another person in a sexual manner without consent.
 A sexual manner means to arouse the defendant, or an attempt to arouse the victim (PC 243.4).
 There are several variations of sexual battery charges depending on the facts of the case, including:

 PC 243.4(e)(1): Any person who touches an intimate part of another person, if the touching is against the will of the person touched, and is for the specific purpose of sexual arousal, sexual gratification, or sexual abuse, is guilty of misdemeanor sexual battery (PC 243.4(e)(1)) [Abbrev.].

 PC 243.4(a): Sexual Battery by Restraint: Any person who touches an intimate part of another person while that person is unlawfully restrained by the accused…, and if the touching is against the will of the person touched, and the touching is for the purpose of sexual arousal, sexual gratification, or sexual abuse, of either the defendant or the victim, is guilty of sexual battery by restraint (PC 243.4(a)) [Abbrev.].